Journalists visit the site of the rocket attack launched by Russian invaders in northern Ukraine

 In response to the Russian invasion in Ukraine, Free Press Unlimited organised a crisis meeting on 4 March 2022 in Amsterdam to bring together journalists, media experts, involved organisations and others, to discuss how we can provide long term support for independent media outlets and journalists in Ukraine.
 This is where Media Lifeline Ukraine was introduced: a coalition to protect journalists and keep reliable information available in and around Ukraine.

-From the very beginning, we as Free Press Unlimited, together with our sister organisation Free Press for Eastern Europe (FPEE) and our partners in the region, have been working day and night to bring journalists to safety and/or provide them with essentials to continue their important work.
-Media Lifeline Ukraine exists to support this work.
+From the very beginning, we as Free Press Unlimited, together with our sister organisation Free Press for Eastern Europe (FPEE) and our partners in the region, have worked day and night to bring journalists to safety and/or provide them with essentials to continue their important work.
+Media Lifeline Ukraine was initiated to support this work.

-Together with our partners, we kick started Media Lifeline Ukraine on Giro 7676.
-Only with ongoing external support, will local media entities be able to continue to do their work.
-Media companies that we have been working with for over a decade now, indicate that there is a need for practical support and importantly, help for the longer term, to maintain the flow of reliable information.
+Together with our partners, we kick started Media Lifeline Ukraine.
+Media companies that we have been working with for over a decade now, indicated a need for practical support and more importantly, help for the longer term, to maintain the flow of reliable information.

-This includes support through the provision of equipment: equipment to be able to continue reporting, but also digital security (VPNs) as well as the setting up of media hubs in neighboring countries with offshore newsrooms, where journalists are relatively safe and can come together to do their important work.
+This included support through the provision of equipment to be able to continue reporting, but also digital security (VPNs) as well as the setting up of media hubs in neighboring countries, where journalists are relatively safe and could come together to do their important work.

 Since the start of Media Lifeline Ukraine, we have been able to get over 1000 Ukrainian, but also Russian journalists to a safe place, we have brought 150 high-quality ballistic vests and helmets across the border for the direct protection of journalists reporting at the front lines, and we are continuously working on the digital security of journalists in the region, for example by providing VPNs and protection against hacks.
 This way they can continue to share their information with the rest of the world.